Muhthoriqas/Basic-Bash-Scripting/README.md

     ```$ chmod +x main.sh ```

 ## Contributing
 If you have any Bash scripts that you would like to share or any improvements to suggest, feel free to contribute to this repository!
-Fork the repository, make your changes, and submit a pull request.
+Fork the repository, make your changes, and submit a pull request

 ## License
 This repository is licensed under the MIT License.
 See the LICENSE file for more information.